Rate of Return Definition

 Compound Rate of Return

-Compound Rate of Return (CRR) is a measure of investment performance that takes into account the effect of compounding.
-Compounding is the process of reinvesting earnings generated by an investment back into the investment, which can result in exponential growth over time.
+Compound Rate of Return (CRR) is a way of measuring investment growth that considers the effect of reinvesting earnings.
+This reinvestment can lead to higher levels of growth over time.

 Simple Rate of Return

-Simple Rate of Return (SRR) is a measure of investment performance that calculates the return on an investment as a percentage of the initial investment amount.
+Simple Rate of Return (SRR) calculates the return on an investment as a percentage of the initial investment amount.
 It is a straightforward way to measure the profitability of an investment, and it is often used for short-term investments.

 The Simple Rate of Return formula is as follows:

-For example, suppose you buy a stock for $1,000 and sell it for $1,200, making a profit of $200.
+For example, if you buy a stock for $1,000 and sell it for $1,200, making a profit of $200.
 The Simple Rate of Return for this investment would be:

 SRR = ($200 / $1,000) x 100% = 20%